Déjà vu: Dream-based explanation

 Dreams can also be used to explain the experience of déjà vu, and they are related in three different aspects.
-Firstly, some déjà vu experiences duplicate the situation in dreams instead of waking conditions, according to the survey done by Brown (2004).
+The first aspect, various déjà vu experiences duplicate the situation in dreams instead of waking conditions, according to the survey done by Brown (2004).
 Twenty percent of the respondents reported their déjà vu experiences were from dreams and 40% of the respondents reported from both reality and dreams.
-Secondly, people may experience déjà vu because some elements in their remembered dreams were shown.
+Second, people may experience déjà vu because some elements in their remembered dreams were shown.
 Research done by Zuger (1966) supported this idea by investigating the relationship between remembered dreams and déjà vu experiences, and suggested that there is a strong correlation.
-Thirdly, people may experience déjà vu during a dream state, which links déjà vu with dream frequency.
-Some researchers, including Swiss scientist Arthur Funkhouser, firmly believe that precognitive dreams are the source of many déjà vu experiences.
-Researchers also connected evidence of precognitive dreams experiences to déjà vu experiences that occurred anywhere from one day to eight years later.
+Third, people may experience déjà vu during a dream state, which links déjà vu with dream frequency.

 Collective unconscious

 Collective unconscious is a controversial theory created by Carl Jung that has been used to explain the phenomenon of déjà vu.
-His theory was that all people have a shared pool of knowledge that has been passed down through generations and we can unconsciously access this knowledge.
+His theory is that all people have a shared pool of knowledge that has been passed down through generations and we can unconsciously access this knowledge.
 Some of said knowledge would be about certain archetypes like mother, father and hero or possibly about basic situations, emotions or other patterns.
-If we can access shared knowledge déjà vu could potentially be an effect of recognizing one of the collectively stored patterns.
+If we can access shared knowledge, déjà vu could potentially be an effect of recognizing one of the collectively stored patterns.